 An Introduction to TCP/IP and the Dynamic C TCP/IP User's Manual.provide background and reference information on TCP/IP, and are available on the CD and on our Web site.

-APPENDIX A. RCM4400W SPECIFICATIONS
+APPENDIX A. RCM5400W SPECIFICATIONS

-Appendix A provides the specifications for the RCM4400W, and describes the conformal coating.
+Appendix A provides the specifications for the RCM5400W.

 A.1 Electrical and Mechanical Characteristics